-Films will be shown to our panel of judges, including genre experts.
+Shortlisted films will be shown to our independent panel of over 200 industry experts.
 For an updated list of judges see the Discover Film website.

 All films will be screened via DCP files.
 If filmmakers selected for the festival do not have a DCP, we we will produce one for them free of charge.
 We will also require .mov, mp4, or equivalent as a backup.

 The festival handles submitted physical screening files with the utmost of care and provides insurance of loss or damage to a maximum value of US$100.00 (or cost of replacement, whichever is less).
 The festival will return any physically submitted screening files at the festival's expense.

 Permission for the festival to use images and excerpts of each submitted film, not to exceed 45 seconds for promotional purposes is considered granted upon acceptance into the physical screenings at the festival - including trailers/clips on the festival's media channels.
 If you would rather opt out from this please contact the festival organisers within 5 working days of your notification of acceptance into the festival.
 For selected films, Discover Film reserves the right to complete any information not supplied by the filmmaker from whatever source available and/or re-write material to fit our marketing requirement.

 By submitting your film to the festival you agree that if your film is selected for inclusion in our screenings, we have permission to screen it in a cinema during the dates of the events listed.
-If you do not want your film included for any reason you must inform us within 5 working days of being selected.
+If you do not want your film included for any reason you must inform us within 5 working days of the notification date.
 Films can only be withdrawn after this number of days with agreement from the festival organisers as we invest in print materials and trailers for the festival, which cannot be changed in the immediate run up to the event.